-Medicaid is a bit less black and white than Medicare because it is administered by the states.
+Medicaid is less black and white than Medicare because it is administered by the individual states.
 Therefore, the state you live in determines which home care services are covered and what eligibility requirements you must meet.
 In general, you can expect that if you qualify for Medicaid in your state, some level of home care will be covered.

 To find out whether you are eligible for Medicaid home care and which services are available to you, find your state's Medicaid profile on Medicaid's Home & Community Based Services page.
 Then, contact your state's Medicaid department directly.

 How Can I Find Medicaid Home Health Care Near Me?